aeternity/protocol/channels/ON-CHAIN.md

 in a different channel `state_hash`.

 The payload can be either empty or a signed transaction.
 If the payload is empty, the last on-chain persisted state is used.
-In this case the proof of inclusion root has of the proof of inclusion must be equal to the one persisted for the channel on-chain.
+In this case the proof of inclusion root hash must be equal to the one persisted for the channel on-chain.
 The round being used is the one stored in the channel on-chain.
 If the payload is a transaction it MUST be a channel_offchain_tx.
 It MUST be co-signed.

 An off-chain transaction payload is a valid transaction if it has: